This Antibody was verified by KnockDown to ensure that the antibody binds to the antigen stated. View Details

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-GCE; GCSP; glycine cleavage system P protein; glycine cleavage system protein P; glycine decarboxylase P-protein; glycine dehydrogenase (aminomethyl-transferring); glycine dehydrogenase (decarboxylating); glycine dehydrogenase (decarboxylating), mitochondrial; glycine dehydrogenase [decarboxylating]; glycine dehydrogenase [decarboxylating], mitochondrial; HYGN1; mitochondrial
+Protein Aliases: GCE; GCSP; Glycine cleavage system P protein; glycine cleavage system protein P; Glycine decarboxylase; glycine decarboxylase P-protein; glycine decarboxylase, glycine cleavage system protein P); Glycine dehydrogenase (aminomethyl-transferring); glycine dehydrogenase (decarboxylating); Glycine dehydrogenase (decarboxylating), mitochondrial; glycine dehydrogenase (decarboxylating; glycine decarboxylase, glycine cleavage system protein P); glycine dehydrogenase [decarboxylating]; glycine dehydrogenase [decarboxylating], mitochondrial; HYGN1; mitochondrial

 Gene Aliases: D030049L12Rik; D19Wsu57e; GCE; GCSP; GLDC; HYGN1